Rick-Shiffman/PPRINT-for-muddle56-Pretty-Print/README.md

 # PPRINT-for-muddle56-Pretty-Print

-<PPRINT ATOM> pretty prints the function assigned to ATOM./
+<PPRINT ATOM> pretty prints the Muddle function or object
+assigned to an ATOM.

 <FRAMES> pretty prints MUDDLE's frames stack, very useful
-finding out what caused an error to occure.
+for debugging and finding out what caused an error to occure.